Shahmeer990/Beaches/README.md

 # Beaches
-This website is about bea
+This website is about beaches